Avis to buy Zipcar as slow economy boosts car-share business

 Zipcar will operate as a unit of Avis and Scott Griffith will remain the unit's chief.

-The company said it expects to fund the transaction mainly with available cash and additional debt.
+The company said it expects to fund the transaction primarily with available cash and additional debt.
 The company had cash and marketable securities of about $554 million as of September 30.

 Zipcar has more than 760,000 members, or Zipsters, with a presence in 20 cities in the United States, Canada and Europe.